asood-life/baxter-sma/README.md

 <hr>
 <div>
     Thank you for taking the time to go through this project!
 If you find it valuable, please consider giving it a ⭐ star.
 Your support is appreciated and helps others in discovering the project.
-Should you have any enhancement requests or encounter a bug, please report it in the <a href="https://github.com/asood-life/baxter-sma/issues">Issues</a> section.
-Your feedback is crucial in improving this project for all.
+Should you have enhancement requests or encounter a bug, please report it in the <a href="https://github.com/asood-life/baxter-sma/issues">Issues</a> section.
+Your feedback is crucial in improving this project.
 </div>